 The ten Mahavidyas, or Wisdom Goddesses, represent distinct aspects of divinity intent on guiding the spiritual seeker toward liberation.
 For the devotionally minded seeker, these forms can be approached in a spirit of reverence, love, and increasing intimacy.
 For a knowledge-oriented seeker, these same forms can represent various states of inner awakening along the path to enlightenment.

 A Dasa Mahavidya is one of 10 wisdom goddesses in Hinduism.
 The term comes from the Sanskrit, Dasa, meaning “ten,” maha, meaning “great” and Vidya, meaning “knowledge.”
 Each Mahavidya is a form of the Divine Mother.
-In Hindu religious scripts, the Dasa Mahavidyas were created after a disagreement between Lord Shiva and Sati (a form of Shakti).
+In Hindu religious scripts, the Dasa Mahavidya were created after a disagreement between Lord Shiva and Sati (a form of Shakti).

-Origin Story of Dasa Mahavidyas
+Origin Story of Dasa Mahavidya

 Sati, the consort of Shiva was the daughter of Daksha Prajapati, a descendant of Brahma.
 Sati had married Shiva against the wishes of her father.
 The vain Daksha performed a great yagna (with the sole aim of insulting Shiva), to which he invited all of the gods and goddesses except his son-in-law, Lord Shiva.